External research guidelineS AND REQUIREMENTS

 - The data collected meets the assumptions of the data analysis.
 The data analyses test the hypotheses and will lead to interpretable results.

-- The study must not violate the Family Educational Rights and Privacy Act of 1974.
-Any study involving students requires written consent of the parent or guardian.
+- The study must not violate the Family Educational Rights and Privacy Act of 1974, Health Insurance Portability and Accountability Act, and Pupil Rights Amendment.

 - Any study involving access to employee records must be voluntary and requires written consent of the employee.